-To learn more about government guidance and how to make the best decision for your team, keep reading.
+To learn more about government guidance and how to make the best decisions for your team, keep reading.

 Can I legally require my employees to get the COVID vaccine before returning to work?